Skip to main content

 Seed2Tree: Offering Nature a Hand In What It Does Best

-I did watch about an incredible reality within the Amazon rainforest, a remarkable ecological partnership between the Brazil nut tree (Bertholletia excelsa) and a small, squirrel-like rodent known as the agouti.
+I did watch about an incredible documentary about reality within the Amazon rainforest, a remarkable ecological partnership between the Brazil nut tree (Bertholletia excelsa) and a small, squirrel-like rodent known as the agouti.
 These rodents possess the unique ability to crack open the hard shells of Brazil nut pods, consuming some seeds and burying others for future use.
 Often, the agoutis forget these buried seeds, which then germinate and grow into new Brazil nut trees, playing a crucial role in forest regeneration.

 This natural process of seed dispersal and tree growth inspired us at Forezava to develop the Seed2Tree campaign.
 Our initiative aims to emulate this ecological partnership by involving local communities in the collection, germination, and nurturing of tree seedlings.
 Just as the agouti inadvertently supports forest growth, humans can consciously contribute to reforestation efforts by ensuring seeds are planted and cared for until maturity.